muhammadtallah2/flutter_practice/README.md

 # flutter_practice
-This is tutorial for beginners to learn Llutter.
+This is tutorial for beginners to learn Flutter.